zhunhung/sureornot/README.md

 ![picture](img/promotional_tile.png)

 How often do you ask yourself **"Sure Or Not?"** whenever you chance upon a controversial heartstirring news?
-[SureOrNot](https://chrome.google.com/webstore/detail/sure-or-not-news-date-val/hkiapjaidokhcajjnpldhioambcjbbhp) provides users with a heads up if you are reading an outdated news article on your Facebook feed to fight Fake News.
-Some outdated news are often shared again due to the controversy it brings or to create tensions.
+[SureOrNot](https://chrome.google.com/webstore/detail/sure-or-not-news-date-val/hkiapjaidokhcajjnpldhioambcjbbhp) provides users with a heads up if you are reading an outdated or uncredible news article on your Facebook feed to fight Fake News.
+Sometimes outdated news are often shared again due to the controversy it brings or to create tensions.

 ![picture](img/screenshot.png)

+## Objectives of SureOrNot

+To empower social media users to with analytical capabilities and aid them to distinguish real news from misinformation.

 ## Getting Started